 In addition, the Ford Bronco EV (which is almost confirmed by the company as a project having been greenlit) and electric “two- and three-row SUVs for families around the world like (Ford) Explorer (EV) and Lincoln Aviator (EV)” will also be accommodated on this RWD/AWD BEV platform, Hau Thai-Tang, Chief Product Platform and Operations Officer, Ford, confirmed in 2021.

 On July 27, 2021, Ford confirmed that it will construct the Ford Ion Park in Romulus, a city in Michigan’s Wayne County.
 USD 100 million will go into this project, which will be more than half of the company’s USD 185 million committed investment in developing, testing, and building battery cells and cell arrays.
-The Blue Oval plans to refurbish an existing 270,000 sq.-ft. facility to accommodate up to 200 engineers and make space for pilot-scale equipment for electrode, cell and array design and production innovation and engineering.
-It will open its “new collaborative learning lab” this year.
+The Blue Oval plans to refurbish an existing 270,000 sq.-ft. facility to accommodate up to 200 engineers and make space for pilot-scale equipment for electrode, cell, and array design and production innovation and engineering.
+It will open its “new collaborative learning lab” by the end of 2022.

 This cell chemistry (IonBoost+), coupled with Ford’s proprietary battery control algorithm featuring high accuracy sensing technology, delivers higher efficiency and range for customers.
 Our pouch cell format is unique and ideal for powering larger vehicles and performance products.Hau Thai-Tang, chief product platform and operations officer, Ford (2021 Capital Markets Day on May 26, 2021)

-For its commercial vehicles, Ford will develop IonBoost Pro batteries consisting of lithium iron phosphate cells.
+For its commercial vehicles, Ford will develop IonBoost Pro batteries consisting of cheaper lithium iron phosphate cells.

 Ford is bullish on electrification in its North American and European markets and is planning a massive xEV onslaught.
 The company plans to invest more than USD 30 billion in electrification.
 It expects 50% of global vehicle sales to be derived from pure electric models by 2030.
 The Blue Oval will launch multiple EVs from Ford and Lincoln brands this decade, including a Bronco EV, Explorer EV, Ranger EV, an MEB platform-based compact electric SUV, and Aviator EV.